 - Dialog errors

 - When something unexpected happened in the conversation between Alexa and the customer.
 Types of dialogue errors include low confidence errors, timeouts/silence/no input, and false accepts.
-For recommendations on how to handle dialogue errors, see Handle problems in the Alexa Voice Design Guide.
+For recommendations on how to handle dialogue errors, see the section on Error messages in the Alexa Design Guide.

 - See Device directive.

 - JSON protocol that enables communication between the Alexa smart home skill API and a smart home skill.

 - A display template is used for to Alexa-enabled devices with a screen to display a combination of text and images in a specified format.
 There are several body templates, which are used to display content, and several list templates, which allow selection of content.
 Display templates are displayed as cards in the Alexa app if the user does not have an Alexa-enabled device with a screen.

 - Echo app

 - See Alexa app.